What is devolution?

 Revenue Scotland is responsible for the collection and administration of these two devolved taxes.
 You can find out more information on the Revenue Scotland website.

-Air passenger duty is due to be fully devolved to Scotland and replaced by air departure tax, but this is on hold.
+Air passenger duty is due to be fully devolved to Scotland and replaced by air departure tax, but this is currently on hold.

 The Scotland Act 2016 gave the Scottish Parliament the power to set its own rates and bands for income tax.
 On this website, we call this Scottish income tax.
 Scottish income tax applies to the non-savings and non-dividend income of Scottish taxpayers from 6 April 2017 onwards.
 HMRC are responsible for collecting and administering Scottish income tax.